Tagged "Network"

 DoS (and possible MITM) in Cisco VPN 3000 Concentrator

 TL;DR: the Cisco VPN 3000 Concentrator has a bug that allows you to create a DoS (and maybe a MITM) by sending the wrong netmask in IPSec phase 2.
+You need valid credentials.
+Apparently there is no workaround or fix.
+It’s EOL, so maybe you may want to change it :-)

 Simple policy based routing in practice